w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands.md

 ## Fish {: #Fish}
-in 2023, the original `/fish` command was retired and entire new series of commands and subcommands were added to create an immersive fishing game.
+In 2023, the original `/fish` command was retired and entire new series of commands and subcommands were added to create an immersive fishing game.
 The main new fishing command is `/fish catch`, where you can fish for all sorts of creatures at different locations.

 <br>